mattparker/lamplighthelp/source/33-9-0_System_Admin_for_Safeguarding_Module.markdown

 > There are a number of settings for the {{safeguarding}} module that you can change via system admin.

 Changes to the settings for the {{safeguarding}} module can be made using familiar system admin interfaces.
 They are listed below, with any notes particular to these settings.
+You will need to be a system administrator to make these changes.

+### {{Safeguarding}} Managers

+Any operator can be a {{Safeguarding}} Manager - it is separate to the standard operator roles.
+To do so, go to admin > system administration > manage database operators and edit the operator.
+You will see a checkbox to enable them as a {{Safeguarding}} Manager.
+As soon as you do, they will have full access to all {{Safeguarding case}}s.

 ### Global Settings